Ada-Developers-Academy/core-unit-3/useeffect-and-calling-apis/useeffect-after-render.md

 To use the `useEffect` hook, we call the `useEffect` function with two parameters:

-1. A function that describes what to do _after the component fully renders_ during `componentDidMount` and `componentDidUpdate`.
+1. A callback function that describes what to do _after the component fully renders_ just after the `Mounting Stage` or during `Update Stage`.
 1. A "dependency" array.
 This array contains references to any _props or state_ to _watch_.
-Whenever any watched props or state update, `useEffect` will run as part of `componentDidUpdate`.
+Whenever any watched props or state update, `useEffect` will run.
-   - If we don't define this array, `useEffect` will be called during _every_ `componentDidUpdate`.
+   - If we don't define this array, `useEffect` will be called during _every_ `Update Stage`.
 That is, every time the component re-renders.
    - This array can be empty `[]` to indicate we are not watching for any updates.
+     - This means that the given callback function will only run once, when the component first renders.

 ### Syntax: Executing `useEffect` After Specific Values Change